Best Pizza Peels

 Is a Pizza Peel Necessary?

-A pizza peel is necessary if you’re wanting to make the work of homemade pizzas significantly more easy and far more successful.
+A pizza peel is necessary if you’re wanting to make the work of homemade pizzas easier and successful.
 A peel is also absolutely necessary if you’re wanting to improve the flavor of your pizzas by cooking them on a pizza stone or pizza steel, or in a pizza oven.

 Do you need a pizza peel?

-Here are some examples that certain types of pizza peels are used for:
+Here are some examples that I use certain types of pizza peels for:

-• to remove a pizza from off a countertop
+• get a pizza from off a countertop

-• to remove a pizza from or insert onto the cooking surface in an oven
+• remove a pizza from or insert onto the cooking surface in an oven

 If you want to learn more on usage of pizza peels, read our article on how to use a pizza peel.